aleksanderbastek/todo/src/scripts/README.md

 ## Visual Studio Code tasks

-To access available tasks type `Ctrl + Shift + P` on Windows or equivalent on other systems, select `Tasks: Run Task` and then select task you want to run.
+To access available tasks type `Ctrl + Shift + P` on Windows or equivalent on other systems, select `Tasks: Run Task` and then select the task you want to run.

 Available ones are: